uOWooLab-JunLuo/mlp_project_demos/README.md

-# A quick demo of generating graphs from MOF structures
+# Generating Graphs from MOF Structures

 This is a quick demo of how to generate a graph from a MOF structure (a ".cif" file).

-## How to use
+## How it works

-Please read through the fully documented `mof_graph.ipynb` Jupyter Notebook in this repo (either online via Github or locally when downloaded).
-Copy code snippets and write your own code that suits your needs.
-Clone this repo if necessary.
+Please read through the fully documented [**DEMO**](demo.ipynb) Jupyter Notebook in this repo (either online via Github or locally when downloaded).

+## Batch generation

+A [**SCRIPT**](batch_generation.py) for generating the graphs in parallel (utlizing pyhton's multiprocessing) is included in this repo.
+Please modify `n_procs`, `src_path`, `dst_path` before use.
+Exceptions may occured and is not dealt with in this script; if raised, just skip the generation for that structure.

 ## Scores to beat

-With our hand-crafted descriptors/features and fully connected neural networks (FCNNs), these are the lastest results of our test sets.
-Note that we categorized our data into elements or element groups to train our FCNNs (i.e. each element has its own FCNNs).
+To date, our best models are trained using the [CatBoost](https://catboost.ai/) library (a variant of gradient boosted decision trees).
+A [PREVIEW](https://github.com/uOWooLab-JunLuo/milar-preview) of the models are available here.
+The following table shows the results.

 | Element (Group) | R2 score | MAE | RMSE |
 | :----: | :----: | :----: | :----: |